English and History BA

 Apply to this course through UCAS.
 Check the deadline for applications on the UCAS website.

 Read our guidance about applying.

 International students apply through UCAS in the same way as UK students.
 Our network of international representatives can help you with your application.
 If you’re unsure about the application process, contact the admissions team for help.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

 University of Leeds Taught Admissions Policy 2023

 Your degree in English and History will give you transferable skills that can help you succeed in a wide range of careers.

-You’ll have strong research skills and be confident working independently or within a team.
-You’ll be able to analyse information from a number of different sources and form your own conclusions about them.
-Then you’ll be able to communicate and present those views clearly, both verbally and in writing.
-You’ll also have the time management and organisational skills needed to manage two demanding subjects.
+The course will equip you with strong research skills and the confidence to work independently or within a team.
+You’ll be able to analyse information from different texts and sources, forming your own conclusions and presenting them clearly, both verbally and in writing.
+The degree will help you develop the time management and organisational skills needed to manage two demanding subjects.

 Graduates have pursued careers in fields such as publishing, law, journalism, business and finance, advertising and marketing, the civil service, education and the charity sector.
 Many others have progressed to postgraduate study.